bashar95/sdlFun/README.md

 #Run it:
 /.sdlfun.out

-#Feel free to play around with minimal.c and then execute `make` again.
+#Feel free to fork and play around.
-#Have fun!
+#To avoid merge conflicts, it's best that you only modify /sandbox
+#When experimenting.
 ```

 To-do list